aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.window/location/hash/_index.md

 ---
 title: Location.Hash
 second_title: Aspose.SVG for .NET API Reference
-description: Location property.
+description: Location Hash property.
 Returns the Location objects URLs fragment includes leading  if non-empty.
 Can be set to navigate to the same URL with a changed fragmentignores leading
 type: docs
 weight: 10
 url: /net/aspose.svg.window/location/hash/